lexara-prime-ai/CSS_FUNDAMENTALS/README.md

 ## Key Concepts of CSS:

-**IMPORTANT**: The **CSS box model** is essentially a box that wraps around every HTML element.
+**TIP**: The **CSS box model** is essentially a box that wraps around every HTML element.
 It consists of: margins, borders, padding, and the actual content.
 The image below illustrates the box model:

 ![](https://github.com/projectfinalaudio/CSS_FUNDAMENTALS/blob/master/images/box%20model.png?raw=true)

+**TIP**: The **box-sizing** property allows us to include the padding and border in an element's total width and height.
+If you set box-sizing: border-box; on an element, padding and border are included in the width and height: Both divs are the same size now

 1.  **Selectors**: Selectors target HTML elements and define which elements the styles should be applied to.
 They can target elements based on their **tag name, class, ID, attributes, or even their relationship with other elements**.
     ```css